BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-07-09-An-IoT-Dog-Pen.md

   <video class='snap' width="200" height="360" autoplay loop muted><source src="https://raw.githubusercontent.com/BenLorantfy/BenLorantfy.github.io/master/img/pen_waterbowl.mp4" type="video/mp4"/></video>
 </div>

 I also attached a cheap water level sensor I found on ebay to the inside of the waterbowl so I can display the current water level on the web page.
 This also lets me allow any one to fill the water bowl since I can prevent abuse by stopping it when it reaches a certain water level.
 I also added a couple neat real-time graphs to see the water level over time.
+I've also embedded them here:

 <div>
 <iframe src="http://72.39.166.255/last-minute-chart.html" style='width:350px;height:300px;border:0;margin-right:20px;display:inline-block'></iframe>